FAU-Inf2/FuzzPEG/README.md

 Use the choice operator `|` to specify alternatives.

-**IMPORTANT**: In contrast to "traditional" context-free grammars in EBNF, the choice operator of PEGs is *ordered* (i.e., if the first alternative matches during parsing, the second one is ignored).
-This introduces a potential problem which is somewhat similar to ambiguous grammars: since *FuzzPEG* chooses alternatives randomly and "locally", it is possible that the programs generated from a PEG **cannot be parsed** with a parser for this PEG (but other parsing algorithms might be able to successfully parse them).
-For example, consider the following PEG:

-    foo: A | A B ;
-    A: 'A' ;
-    B: 'B' ;

-*FuzzPEG* may generate the program `AB`, which cannot be parsed with this PEG: since the choice operator is ordered, the parser strictly applies the first alternative of `foo` to match the `A` in `AB`, after which a single `B` remains that cannot be parsed.
-Whether this is a problem or not depends on your use case.
-If your goal is to generate programs that can be parsed according to the given PEG, you have to rewrite the PEG such that it does not include such cases.
-In the example, the following PEG can be used instead:

-    foo: A B | A ;
-    A: 'A' ;
-    B: 'B' ;

-If you are unsure whether a PEG contains such cases, you can use the `--testPEG` command line option (see below); if this option is set, *FuzzPEG* tries to parse each randomly generated program according to the given PEG and prints an error message in case of a failure.

 ### Weighted Alternatives and Quantifiers

 To be able to control the probability that *FuzzPEG* chooses certain alternatives during the program